Kian-Wee/mavros/README.md

 If any prior changes were made, drop the changes first with, ```git stash```, ```git stash drop stash@{0}```.
 Enter name and email if prompted.

-More instructions avaliable at [Github & Syntax & Bash](Github & Syntax & Bash/Github Updating Instructions)
+More instructions(on git) available at [Github & Syntax & Bash](Github & Syntax & Bash/Github Updating Instructions)